loning/zeckendorf-hilbert/docs/euler-article/gls-union/03-mathematical-tools/07-tools-summary_en.md

 ### Category Theory
 - [ ] What is a functor?
 - [ ] How is terminal object defined?
-- [ ] Why is QCA universe terminal object?
+- [ ] Why is QCA universe proposed as a terminal object?

 ## 🎉 Conclusion

-**Congratulations!** You have mastered the mathematical language of GLS theory.
+**Summary**: You have now explored the mathematical language of GLS theory.

 These tools are not isolated, but an **organically unified** whole: